Updated: June 23, 2022

 9.3.
 Optimize your images with alt text

 The purpose of the alt text of your images is to describe them when they can’t be seen – either because of browser issues or because the blog post is read by a sight-impaired person.
-You can see why it is important – Google wants to make the information from your blog post accessible to as many people as possible, in different situations.

 9.4.
 Link internally (when suitable) and externally